neurologic/Neurophysiology-Lab/_build/html/_sources/modules/earthworm-giant-fiber/Lab-Manual_earthworm-giant-fiber.md

 Tilt the dissecting dish on clay so that saline pools at the incision and keeps the nerve cord wet, while keeping the head of the worm try.

 Place the recording electrode.
-Clamp a suction electrode firmly in a micromanipulator (firmly!), attach its connections to the amplifier's input block, and lower the manipulator so that the tip of the electrode is in the saline near the nerve cord.
+Clamp a suction electrode firmly in a micromanipulator, attach its connections to the amplifier's input block, and lower the manipulator so that the tip of the electrode is in the saline near the nerve cord.
 Gently draw some saline into the electrode; you need to have a continuous column of saline (no bubbles!) that is long enough to reach the electrode's internal wire (a few cm).
 Remove any excess saline to keep the body of the worm as dry as possible.
 Wet the exposed nerve cord with saline periodically.
 The electrode's external wire also needs to be in the saline pool around the incision.

 :::{figure-md}
 :class: figure